optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_parameters.rst

       the entire parameter vector.
 Especially if you use a well designed MultiIndex.
     - It is very easy to produce publication quality LaTeX tables from them.
-    - If you have nested models, you can easily update the parameter vector of a larger model with the values from a smaller one (e.g. to get good start parameters)
+    - If you have nested models, you can easily update the parameter vector of a larger model with the values from a smaller one (e.g. to get good start parameters).
     - You can bundle information on bounds and values in one place.
-    - It is easy to compare two params vectors for equality
+    - It is easy to compare two params vectors for equality.

     Check out our `Ordered Logit Example`_,
     so you see one small params DataFrame in action.